Registration: FAQ's - Frequently Asked Questions

 #6.
 What is required to enroll in Kindergarten?

 The Kindergarten program is 200 minutes/day.
 Registration information may be obtained from your school site.
 Materials you need include birth certificate, immunization record, and proof of residency.
 Proof of residency is established upon submission of a gas or electric utility bill displaying your name and address.
-To enroll in Kindergarten, a child must be five by October 2nd of the year he/she enrolls.
-(This is a state law, and there is no way around it.)
+To enroll in Kindergarten, a child must be five by September 1st of the year he/she enrolls.
 To enroll your student, please see Online Registration.

 #9.
 What programs are available for Gifted and Talented students?